Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Here’s the catch: If the interviewer sees you looking off to the side, apparently reading something, will they think you’re parroting an answer generated by software?

-Don’t be mistaken for a cheater.
+Don’t be mistaken for a cheater: be careful how you use notes.

 Scripted answers are boring, and their stilted delivery can easily raise doubts about your knowledge, your trustworthiness, and your ability to think on your feet.